 The Russian dressing in this recipe is not the same Russian dressing on a Reuben sandwich.

 That Russian dressing is closer to 1000 Island salad dressing and not for cooking in a crockpot.

 The Russian dressing I use is closer to a Catalina or French dressing.
 Just grab a bottle of one of these and they will work.

 With all the Russian dressing, the apricot preserves, and the Worcestershire mixed together, your sauce is the perfect combination of sweet, sour, tangy, and delicious!

-You can use orange marmalade but it would be as tangy as with the apricot.
+You can use orange marmalade but it won’t be as tangy as with the apricot.

-A: Yes, just cook them on manual for 7-8 minutes.
+Yes, just cook them on manual high pressure for 7-8 minutes.

 I hope you enjoy these tangy sweet crockpot meatballs at your next party, for an easy midweek meal over rice, or for a lazy Sunday afternoon watching football!

 OTHER EASY APPETIZERS